Bachelor of Science in Bioinformatics (BSBI)

 Advanced Writing Course

-All students are required to take an advanced writing course within their major.
-Bioinformatics majors have to take CIST 3000 Advanced Composition for IS&T.
+All UNO students are required to take an advanced writing course within their major.
+Bioinformatics degree students must take CIST 3000 Advanced Composition for IS&T.